gitmft/watch-putsftp/README.md

 watch-putsfp is a smart JavaScript [node.js](http://nodejs.org/) sftp client CLI that listens for changes on local folders then uploads the file to an sFTP server.

-It uses the node packages[chokidar](https://github.com/paulmillr/chokidar) and [ssh2](https://github.com/mscdex/ssh2) for file watching and sFTP file delivery respectively.
+It uses the node packages [chokidar](https://github.com/paulmillr/chokidar) and [ssh2](https://github.com/mscdex/ssh2) for file watching and sFTP file delivery respectively.

 Requirements